mikeAdamss/V4andRecipes/ASHE Pensions 2/README.md

 # ASHE Pensions Table 2 'recipe'

 Takes 2 input file (one of data points, one of Cv values for those data points).
-Created two output files: one of values with Cvs and one of percentages with Cvs.
+Created two output files: one of values with Cvs and one of percentages with Cvs - each output file is built using BOTH input files.

 # usage